Kilfinan: Exterior

 In 1759 the bird-cage belfry was added at the west end of the church.
 The bell is dated 1832.

 Swallows

 Swallows nest at the church.
 For many years the rose window was broken and the swallows flew in to build their nests.
 Now the window is repaired visitors are reminded to leave the door open to give the swallows access.

 Churchyard

 The monument inscriptions of the graveyard have been fully catalogued.

 Most of the monuments in the churchyard are from the 18th and 19th centuries.
 In the 20th century burials in the parish took place at the (now disused) Kilbride church, on the west side of the Ardlamont peninsula, and more recently at the cemetery in Millhouse.

 The graveyard also includes the McFarlane Vault, to the west of the church, and the Rankin Vault, on the south side of the burn.

+Transport

+Kilfinan is situated on the B8000 road that follows the south and east coast of the Cowal peninsular from Tighnabruaich to the head of Loch Fyne.
+Millhouse lies some 9 km to the south along this road, whilst Otter Ferry is about 6 km to the north.
+Dunoon is some 42 km away via Otter Ferry.
+The Kintyre peninsula can be reached by a car ferry across Loch Fyne from Portavadie (near Millhouse) to Tarbert.